Note: for any exercise that asks you to write out something, bring your written work to section.

-| KEYTERMS | A set of key terms for the study of semantics and lexicon. |
+1. A set of key terms for the study of semantics and lexicon. |

-| EUPHEMISMS | An exercise that asks you to create as many euphemisms as you can for several terms. |
+2. An exercise that asks you to create as many euphemisms as you can for several terms. |

-| Oxford English Dictionary exercises, using the online third edition of the OED.
-(Please note that the OED link on the exercise that pops up is faulty.
-Use the link here.) | |
+3. Oxford English Dictionary exercises, using the online third edition of the OED.
+NB: Use the above link to access the OED; the link is broken on the iSite. |

-| More exercises to complete illustrating metonymy, synecdoche, and other semantic changes.
-Bring the completed exercise to section. | |
+5. These exercises in pdf format introduce you to metonymy, synecdoche, and other semantic changes.
+Bring the completed exercise to section. |

 |